-Curio initially launches as a 2-week, fully functioning trial with all features enabled (aka the Professional edition).
+Curio initially launches as a 2-week, fully functioning trial with all Professional features enabled.
 On the very first launch, the bundled Welcome to Curio project will automatically open with a guided tour and sample gallery showing off Curio's amazing features.

-At any time before or after the trial expires, you can purchase a license key from our online store to activate your installation using Curio's License dialog.
+At any time before or after the trial expires, you can purchase a license key from our online store to activate your installation using Curio's License dialog, discussed below.